equitronix/horizontalScrollMenu/README.md

 The transition function is essentially a wrapper over a few other function calls.
 The code for that is commented in ViewController.swift file for anyone who would like to see what happens internally.

+## Notes on View Controllers
+1. View controllers (VC) are of 2 types: content and container.
+2. All view controllers have a root view that encloses all of VC content.
+All other views are sub views of this root view.
+2. Content VC have only child views and is responsible for managing them
+3. Container VC have root view which has its child views and also has clild view controllers.
+This a container VC can have both clild view controllers and content including child views of its root view.
+4. The container VC manages its root view, its sub views and ONLY the root view of its child view controllers.
+5. Each iOS app has one (can have more than one if multiple devices are being controller simultaneously) window object.
+6. The window has 1 root view controller.
+This is the overall parent of all other view controllers in the app.
+7. Use rootViewController porperty of UIWindow
+8. For example a navigation controller is a container VC which manages the tool bar, navigation bar on its own and loads a VC supplied by you.
+9. Similarly split, tab and page are all container VC
+10. You can imagine a split view controller to be formed with a container view as the root view of the root controller (one that is attached to Window).
+To the root view of this container you could add child view containers arranged horizontally and then content view controllers attached via story board or code to these child container view.